emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 This document contains a procedure for merging a branch received via a GitHub "pull request".

+Ravenbrook is currently (2023-01) `migrating the MPS project to git (and GitHub) <https://github.com/Ravenbrook/mps/issues/98>`_ and that will greatly simplify this procedure.

 This document was created as a combination of the process improvement steps from our Perforce-based "Memory Pool System branching and merging procedures" [GDR_2014-01-09]_ with Gareth Rees' email